shapelets/shapelets-compute/README.md

 All Shapelets wheels distributed on PyPI are BSD licensed.

 ## PyPI Installation
-**Shapelets Compute** distributes with a commandline tool to ensure you have a fully functional computational environment.
+**Shapelets Compute** distributes with a command-line tool to ensure you have a fully functional computational environment.

 Once the package is installed using `pip install shapelets-compute`, check the capabilities of your runtime environment by issuing: